 All Teachers and/or Assistants must both refrain from any and all discrimination in the treatment of their students, and make their microschool inclusive to all students, regardless of their background, individual characteristics, or disabilities.
 All individuals, including persons with disabilities, are to be provided with equal access to the Spark Community Schools' program and Teachers and/or Assistants are expected to make reasonable accommodations to provide such access.
 What is considered a "reasonable accommodation" varies depending on the specific circumstances.
 Please reach out to Spark Community Schools for guidance on what qualifies as a "reasonable accommodation" if in doubt.
-Spark Community Schools will promptly and thoroughly investigate any and all reports of alleged discrimination by Teachers and/or Assistants are expected to cooperate in any such investigation and to not retaliate against any student or family as a result of the investigation.
+Spark Community Schools will promptly and thoroughly investigate any and all reports of alleged discrimination by Teachers and/or Assistants as outlined in Spark Community Schools' Complaint Investigation Policy.
+Teachers and/or Assistants are expected to cooperate in any such investigation and to not retaliate against any student or family as a result of the investigation.